-Today, in this article we will show you around the world of motion and how to capture it perfectly.
-From tips to like using different shutter speeds to panning, we will teach you all.
-Each and every potential issue you might come across will be resolved.
+Today, in this article, we will show you around the world of motion and how to capture it perfectly.
+From tips to using different shutter speeds to panning, we will teach you all.
+Each potential issue you might come across will be resolved.

 Eliminating distracting elements

-If you are trying to capture a bird flying in front of a waterfall, then you can use freezing here as it will imply both motions to the viewer.
-Freezing here will help you capture the beauty of the entire scene in a single moment which will result in a breathtaking image.
+If you are trying to capture a bird flying in front of a waterfall, you can use freezing to imply both motions to the viewer.
+Freezing here will help you capture the beauty of the entire scene in a single moment, which will result in a breathtaking image.

 Determining Proper Shutter Speed

-One of the most vital areas to grasp to succeed in motion capturing is to understand the value of shutter speeds.
-A lot of novice photographers usually fail at this because they are unable to determine the proper shutter speed.
+One of the most vital areas to grasp to succeed in motion capturing is understanding the value of shutter speeds.
+Many novice photographers usually fail at this because they are unable to determine the proper shutter speed.

-To identify this one needs to find answers to a few questions: They need to know how fast their subject moving is moving and what is the distance between their camera and the subject.
+To identify this, one needs to find answers to a few questions: They need to know how fast their subject moves are moving and the distance between their camera and the subject.
 They also need to set the motion they want their photograph to convey.

-And then they decide the shutter speed that will meet the answers to the above questions and complement them.
-Remember the faster the shutter speed is, it will lead to more frozen and defined subject but that doesn’t every scene.
-So experiment with varying shutter speeds so that you can become pro at identifying which speed would work well in a particular of situations.
+Remember, the faster the shutter speed is, it will lead to a more frozen and defined subject, but that doesn’t every scene.
+So experiment with varying shutter speeds so that you can become pro at identifying which speed would work well in particular situations.

-Changing shutter speeds has its own problems.
-When slowing speed to blur elements, you might come across excessive light which can ruin your photograph.
+Changing shutter speeds has its problems.
+When slowing speed to blur elements, you might come across excessive light, which can ruin your photograph.
 This is a common problem, and a problem always has solutions.

-So to resolve it you have to check the aperture on the camera.
+So to resolve it, you have to check the aperture on the camera.
 If it is large, there are more chances of excessive light entering.
 Thus try to reduce its size.
 Secondly, you can review the setting of ISO on your camera.
-If it is set high, then the image sensor in the camera may become overly-sensitive to light and create unwanted distractions in your image.
+If it is set high, then the camera’s image sensor may become overly sensitive to light and create unwanted distractions in your image.

-So you will have to balance the setting and this will require practice.
-You’ll have to spend time learning which settings and shutter speed will impact your picture negatively the quality of your images and then try to avoid it.
+So you will have to balance the setting, and this will require practice.
+You’ll have to spend time learning which settings and shutter speed will negatively impact your picture’s quality and then try to avoid it.
 Only practice will help you master that.